 The Fisher Center is one of the largest and most modern scientific facilities in the world dedicated to solving the puzzle of Alzheimer’s disease.
 Our founding director is Nobel Laureate and neuroscientist Paul Greengard.
-He and his world-renowned team at the Fisher Center are leading the way to finding a cure for Alzheimer’s disease.
+He and his world-renowned team at the Fisher Center are leading the way to find a cure for Alzheimer’s disease.

 Our Mission: to attack the scourge of Alzheimer’s disease through a 3-pronged assault focused on understanding the causes of Alzheimer’s disease; improving the care of people living with Alzheimer’s to enhance their quality of life; and finding a cure for this devastating disease.